 In October 2021 Dr. Ramsay stepped into the role of Chief Executive Officer.
 Previously he was appointed Chairman of the Patient Safety Movement Foundation taking Joe Kiani’s place in 2020.

-Dr. Ramsay is Chairman of the Department of Anesthesiology and Pain Management at Baylor University Medical Center in Dallas, Texas, a position that he has held since 1989.
-He is also Co-Medical Director of Operating Room Services.
-He serves as a member of the Baylor University Medical Center Board of Trustees and is also a member of the Medical Board.
-He is Director of Anesthesia for the liver transplant program and has personally provided anesthesia for over 1,000 liver transplant recipients.
+Dr. Ramsay is Chairman Emeritus of the Department of Anesthesiology and Pain Management at Baylor University Medical Center in Dallas, Texas.
+He serves as a member of the Baylor University Medical Center Board of Trustees.
+He is Past Director of Anesthesia for the liver transplant program at Baylor and has personally provided anesthesia for over 1,000 liver transplant recipients.
 Dr. Ramsay is Past President of the International Liver Transplantation Society.
 Dr. Ramsay was recently appointed as an at-large delegate to the United Network for Organ Sharing and is a member of the American Society of Anesthesiologists Committee on Transplant Anesthesia.
 He is also a member of the Board of Directors of The Patient Safety Movement Foundation and serves as the Chair of the “Failure to Rescue: Post-operative Respiratory Depression” workgroup.

 Dr. Ramsay is currently involved in a number of clinical research projects for which he is the principal investigator.
 His current research includes the role of nitric oxide in ameliorating the reperfusion injury in liver transplantation.
 He also is a Principal Investigator of several NIH-funded clinical trials to improve the outcomes of trauma victims.